Could it be?

 According to Dr. Brown, "In the early stages of romantic love, most people can't stop thinking about their beloved.
-The other person becomes an obsession," and will occupy their thoughts for what may seem like an extreme amount of time.
+The other person becomes an obsession."
+And will occupy their thoughts for what may seem like an extreme amount of time.
 But it's really quite normal.
-In fact, Brown says "If it is less than 40 percent, then it is not really intense romantic love."
+In fact, "If it is less than 40 percent, then it is not really intense romantic love."

 "Love is a survival system, like being hungry or being thirsty," Dr. Brown says.
 Our bodies seek love (with the goal of reproducing) just as they seek out food or water.
 Therefore, love for one person is more like a reflex.
-15 Signs You're Meant To Be

-[Writer's Note: While people won't die without love, as they would without food or water, Dr. Brown says studies have shown that people in relationships live longer; they also tend to be healthier and have a greater sense of well-being.
+While people won't die without love, as they would without food or water, Dr. Brown says studies have shown that people in relationships live longer; they're also usually healthier and have a greater sense of well-being.
 The love of friends and family is also important and can even occasionally substitute for romantic love.

 "You can't keep it up forever or you'll never get anything done!" laughs Dr. Brown.
 "It's too intense to last.
-Even the most intense [romantic love] doesn't last more than six months."
+Even the most intense romantic love doesn't last more than six months."

-"You can have just 'attachment' but it's better for the [couple] if there's romantic love [at the start].
+"You can have just 'attachment' but it's better for the couple if there's romantic love at the start.
 People stay together because they remember the warm, positive feelings of having that original, romantic love."
-This way, a couple won't just "stay together for the kids"; they will stay together for each other.
+This way, couples will stay together for each other.
 That attachment is then transferred to their offspring.

-So love itself doesn't necessarily diminish.
-It just evolves.

-Despite all the signs and science, though, if you're in love, you're in love.
+So love itself doesn't necessarily diminish; it just evolves.
+But despite all the signs and science, if you're in love, you're in love.
 Even Dr. Brown agrees: "You know when it happens."